bioperl/bioperl.github.io/howtos/BlastPlus.md

 Introduction
 ------------

-[blast+](http://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) is a suite of programs from [NCBI](http://www.ncbi.nlm.nih.gov/)</span> that creates, manipulates, manages and queries [BLAST](http://en.wikipedia.org/wiki/BLAST) sequence databases.
+[blast+](http://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) is a suite of programs from [NCBI](http://www.ncbi.nlm.nih.gov/) that creates, manipulates, manages and queries [BLAST](http://en.wikipedia.org/wiki/BLAST) sequence databases.
 The package attempts to integrate the many `blast+` programs into a wrapper providing a unified programmatic interface to these programs, with BioPerl objects as input and output if desired.

 Dependencies and Installation
 -----------------------------

 The module and dependencies are available in the [bioperl/bioperl-run git](https://github.com/bioperl/bioperl-run) repository.
-To download and install BioPerl core and packages from github see [Using Git](http://www.bioperl.org/wiki/Using_Git).
+To download and install BioPerl core and packages from github see [INSTALL](INSTALL.html).

 Like all run wrappers, these modules need the underlying programs to work.
 Get `blast+ 2.2.22` at the [NCBI FTP site] (http://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
 The user [manual](http://www.ncbi.nlm.nih.gov/books/NBK279690/) is very helpful.